home-assistant/home-assistant.io/source/_integrations/onkyo.markdown

   required: false
   type: list
 zones:
-  description: Any secondary zones you wish to see in Home Assistant.
-Each zone listed here will show up as a media player in it's own right.
+  description: Any secondary zones you wish to see.
+Each zone listed here will show up as a media player in its own right.
   required: false
   type: list